gleeblezoid/gleeblezoid/RPG Notes/Infinity.md

 > There is a dealer called Jack Frost who deals in off-market L-hosts

 Rosalind has provided us with her files on all the kidnappings.
+We could potentially get files from the school by hacking, get Jack Frost or his files.

+Will and I are going to go have words with the L-Host Jack Frost - possible concussive words with Jack Frost before hacking into his computer.

+Phil is going to analyse the data from Rosalind Corto.

+Dave is going to try to hack the school.

+Ashan?